-IS EN 61215 Terrestrial Photovoltaic (PV) modules with crystalline solar cells Photovoltaic testing

-Design qualification and type approval

-BS EN 61646 Thin-film terrestrial photovoltaic (PV) modules - Design Photovoltaic testing qualification and type approval IS EN 410: Glass in building - Determination of luminous and solar Glazing solar 2011 characteristics of glazing transmittance IS EN Sanitary tapware, single taps and combination taps for supply Sanitary tapware - 200:2008 systems of type 1 and 2.
+IS EN 61215 Terrestrial Photovoltaic (PV) modules with crystalline solar cells - Design qualification and type approval Photovoltaic testing BS EN 61646 Thin-film terrestrial photovoltaic (PV) modules - Design Photovoltaic testing qualification and type approval IS EN 410: Glass in building - Determination of luminous and solar Glazing solar 2011 characteristics of glazing transmittance IS EN Sanitary tapware, single taps and combination taps for supply Sanitary tapware - 200:2008 systems of type 1 and 2.
 General technical specifications single and combination taps IS EN Sanitary tapware.
 Shower outlets for sanitary tapware for water Sanitary tapware - 1112:2008 supply systems type 1 and 2.
 General technical specifications. shower outlets BS 8525 - 1 Part 1 - Greywater systems.
-Code of Practice Greywater systems EN 16941- On-site non-potable water systems - Part 1: Systems for the use Use of rainwater 1:2018 of IC TALLICO rainwater IS EN ISO Thermal Insulation for building equipment and industrial Calculation of pipework 12241:2008 installations - Calculation rules losses IS EN ISO Thermal bridges in building construction - Linear thermal Identification of default 14683:2017 14683:2017 transmittance - Simplified methods and default values dwellings IS EN 50465:2015 Gas appliances - Combined heat and power appliance of nominal Efficiency of CHP units heat input inferior or equal to 70kW
+Code of Practice Greywater systems EN 16941- On-site non-potable water systems - Part 1: Systems for the use Use of rainwater 1:2018 of IS ENLICO rainwater IS EN ISO Thermal Insulation for building equipment and industrial Calculation of pipework 12241:2008 installations - Calculation rules losses IS EN ISO Thermal bridges in building construction - Linear thermal Identification of 14683:2017 transmittance - Simplified methods and default values default PSI values for • existing dwellings IS EN Gas appliances - Combined heat and power appliance of Efficiency of CHP units 50465:2015 nominal heat input inferior or equal to 70kW

 Note that some of the standards listed above may not necessarily be shown on test certificates but are cross referenced by other standards shown on the test certificates.
 For example, a test cert for window thermal performance may list EN 14351-1 rather than EN10077-2.
-As EN14351-1 references the relevant standards for window U-value and solar transmittance such as EN410 and EN10077-2, it may be used for the purposes of BER assessments provided the test certificate is produced by a body with the required accreditation as outlined in the 'General principles' section of the DEAP manual.
+As EN14351-1 is an overarching harmonised standard, which includes the relevant standards for window U-value and solar transmittance such as EN410 and EN10077-2, it may be used for the purposes of BER assessments provided the test certificate is produced by a body with the required accreditation as outlined in the 'General principles' section of the DEAP manual.